tulians/traffic/README.md

 ![](README_files/figure-markdown_github/timeframes-1.png)

 Another point worth mentioning for this section is whether there's a difference between the *Illia* toll booth and the *Retiro* one.
 Geographically, the *Retiro* toll booth is located in the *President Arturo Umberto Illia* highway, however there are no signs of where the *Illia* toll booth could be.
 In the beginning one hypothesis was that there was a change in names, so that both names refer to the same toll booth, but as shown in both Figure 2 and 3, *Illia* has been on since the first 2008 file, and it wasn't until 2014 that *Retiro* started to appear in files, with a low contribution.
-Given this context, and after finding no information in the news, there two toll booths will be considered as one for all analysis.
+Given this context, and after finding no information in the news, there two toll booths will be considered separately, as the contribution of *Retiro* will not change the behavior of *Illia*.

 Lastly, it's important to highlight a difference between the seven toll booths present in this data set.
 The group of *Alberdi*, *Avellaneda*, *Dellepiane* and *Illia/Retiro* are toll booths located in highways, while the remaining Sarmiento and Salguero are actually outside the Illia highway.
 They are both entrance and exit to the Illia highway, and its only payment method is via AUPASS (which is the automatic option).
 This is shown in Figure 4, where both *Sarmiento* and *Salguero* have no cash-related payment method.